-Order Book
+Order Book and Future Plans

-Outstanding customer orders and contracts for JDL products and services were approximately \$24,491,000 at March 1, 2013 and \$750,000 at March 1, 2012.
-The outstanding orders and contracts in 2013 reflect JDL's significant ongoing contract with Miami-Dade County Public School District, which is scheduled to complete in October 2013.
-Although this project will contribute to CSI's overall profitability, this project is primarily hardware; therefore the Company's margins from this project will be significantly lower than the margins from JDL's historical projects, which have included a significant value-added service component.
-The Company does not consider current outstanding orders and contracts as a significant indicator of longer term future results.
+Outstanding customer orders and contracts for JDL products and services were approximately \$1,501,000 at March 1, 2014 and \$24,491,000 at March 1, 2013.
+The outstanding orders and contracts at March 1, 2014 are primarily projects with the Broward County School District and are scheduled to complete by June of 2014.
+The Company does not consider current outstanding orders and contracts as a significant indicator of longer-term future results.